What Is an Express Trust?

 The Basic Idea of a Trust

 In many kinds of common trusts used in estate planning, the grantor is also the trustee.
-For example, the most common kind of trust is probably the revocable living trust, which essentially performs the same function as a will: to leave property at one's death.
-(The advantage of leaving property in a living trust is that after the settlor dies, the property doesn't have to go through probate court proceedings before it can be transferred to the beneficiaries.)
+For example, the most common kind of trust is probably the revocable living trust, which essentially performs the same function as a will: to leave property at one’s death.
 People who set up this kind of trust typically make themselves the trustees.
-This gives them complete control over the trust property, so that if they someday change their mind and want revoke the trust or name different beneficiaries, they can.
+They then name successor trustees to manage the trust property after they die.
+This arrangement gives the grantors complete control over the trust property so that if they someday change their mind and want to revoke the trust or name different beneficiaries, they can.

-It's also common for people to create express trusts that take effect only at their death.
-For example, grandparents who want to leave money directly to a young grandchild might use their wills to provide that if the child is still under age 22 when he or she inherits, then a trust must be created for the funds.
-An adult trustee, not the grandchild, would manage the money until the child was older.
+It’s also common for people to create express trusts that take effect only at their death.
+For example, grandparents who want to leave money directly to a young granddaughter might use their wills to provide that if the child is still under age 22 when she inherits, then a trust must be created for the funds.
+An adult trustee, not the granddaughter, would manage the money until the child was older.

 The opposite of an express trust, in legal terms, is an implied trust.
 This is a trust that is implied by the circumstances and can be created only with the intervention of a court that is trying to right a wrong or clear up a misunderstanding.
 There are several kinds of implied trusts, which may be called constructive trusts or resulting trusts, depending on the circumstances.